Admissions Requirements & Apply

 At the time of the review, if the student meets all the conditions of good academic standing and has no Incomplete or Unsatisfactory grades, provisional status is automatically lifted and the student is considered to be in Good Academic Standing.

 Applicants to the MS in School Librarianship program will not be admitted with a GPA below 3.0, UNLESS they already have another master’s degree.
 Applicants with a low GPA who would like to be considered for the MS in School Librarianship program may apply for conditional admission to the MS program.
 Following completion of 12 credits and a GPA of 3.0, a student may apply to be in the School Librarianship program.
-This provides students to undertake graduate work and test their success.
+This provides students the opportunity to undertake graduate work and test their success.

 See the LIS Academic Regulations for more details.